RWS/dxa-suite/README.md

 ---------------
 At RWS we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

-- Report issues directly in [this repository](https://github.com/sdl/dxa-suite/issues)
+- Report issues directly in [this repository](https://github.com/rws/dxa-suite/issues)
-- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the RWS Tridion Community at https://tridion.stackexchange.com
-- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements
+- Contact RWS Professional Services for DXA release management support packages to accelerate your support requirements

 License
 -------
-Copyright (c) 2014-2021 SDL Group.
+Copyright (c) 2014-2024 RWS Group.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.